activeviam/java-api-migration-tool/README.md

 Test classes are not included in the generated mapping.

 You can use this tool with `generateMapping.sh` bash script (run `./generateMapping.sh <args>` in bash), or with the following command line:
-`java -cp target/java-api-migration-tool-<version>-jar-with-dependencies.jar com.activeviam.mapping.app.MappingApplication <args>`.
+`java -cp target/java-api-migration-tool-<version>-jar-with-dependencies.jar com.activeviam.mapping.api.MappingApplication <args>`
+where `<version>` is the version of the migration tool you are using.

 There are up to 3 parameters:
  - if 1 argument is provided, you can set the path to the local git repository of the library to create the mapping from